 If you are applying for any access arrangements, everything needs to be ‘normal classroom practice’.
 We all know that there is no such thing as a ‘normal’ day and things can dramatically change from hour to hour, let alone day to day.
 However, part of the requirement for additional time or a reader, for example, is that this requirement is already part of normal classroom practice.

 The DfE advises that you can evidence these requirements by annotating your planning or on children’s class work – for example, by annotating that extra time was given or the Teaching Assistant supported the child with their reading.

 Whenever I have applied for children to have extra time or a reader, I always make sure I have examples of where they have had this additional support in normal classroom practice.
 If a child has been given extra time, for example, I write ‘ET’ in the margin or, for a reader, ‘Rea’ to show where their work had been supported.

 In my experience, additional time is the access arrangement that I have most applied for.
 For some children, 25% extra time can make a huge difference.

-If you are applying for extra time, you have to apply through National Curriculum Assessment tools website and you will receive an instant and final decision.
+If you are applying for extra time, you have to apply through the National Curriculum Assessment tools website and you will receive an instant and final decision.
 You cannot appeal any decision or reapply.
-Online applications are now open and you can apply up until Monday 29 April.

 Any children who have an EHCP automatically qualify for extra time.
 When applying for extra time you need to have the evidence to back up your application.
 You do not need to send this off, but you do need to have it handy if you have a monitoring visit.